Another major fintech exit as SoFi acquires banking and payments platform Galileo for $1.2B – TechCrunch

 Consumer financial services platform SoFi announced today that it is acquiring payments and bank account infrastructure company Galileo for $1.2 billion in total cash and stock.
 The acquisition is dependent on customary closing conditions.

 Salt Lake City-based Galileo was founded in 2000 by Clay Wilkes and was bootstrapped to profitability over the intervening two decades.
-My colleague Jon Shieber wrote a profile of Galileo back in November after the company announced its first round of external funding, a $77 million Series A check from Accel, which was led by growth partner John Locke.
+My colleague Jon Shieber wrote a profile of Galileo back in November after the company announced its second round of external funding, a $77 million Series A check from Accel, which was led by growth partner John Locke.
+The company had previously raised an $8 million Series A round from Mercato Partners in April 2014.

-Galileo provides APIs that allow fintech companies like Monzo and Chime to easily create bank accounts and issue physical and virtual credit cards, among a myriad of other services.
+Galileo provides APIs that allow fintech companies like Monzo and Chime to easily create bank accounts and issue physical and virtual credit cards, among myriad other services.
 While simple in theory, banking regulations and financial rules place a huge regulatory burden on fintech companies, burdens that Galileo takes on as part of its platform.

 The company has found particular success in the United Kingdom, where all five of the country’s largest fintechs are customers.
 Globally, it processed an annualized $45 billion in transaction volume last month, up from $26 billion in October 2019 — nearly doubling in just six months.